Plutonomicon/plutarch-plutus/GUIDE.md

 ### eDSL Types in Plutarch

-Most types prefixed with `P` are eDSL-level types, meaning that they&#39;re meant to be used with `Term`.
+Most types prefixed with `P` are eDSL-level types, meaning that they're meant to be used with `Term`.
 They are merely used as a tag, and what Haskell value they can hold is not important.
 Their kind must be `(k → Type) → Type` .

 ### `plet` to avoid work duplication
 Sometimes, when writing Haskell level functions for generating Plutarch terms, you may find yourself needing to re-use the Haskell level function's argument multiple times-